-Considering that paper is recyclable and paper comes from trees, you would think that wood is also recyclable.
-But before you start putting the lumber or yard waste in the recycling bin, let’s understand whether or not you can put wood in the recycling bin.
+Considering that paper, which comes from wood, is recyclable, you’d easily think that wood is also recyclable.
+But hey, before you start putting the lumber or yard waste in the recycling bin together with paper, let’s understand whether or not you can put wood in the recycling bin.

 Is It Okay to Put Wood in the Recycling Bin?

-The majority of recycling only takes household items such as plastics, mixed papers, etc. Once the garbage is picked from the home, it is taken to the sorting center, where materials are separated from each other.
-And, these sorting centers are capable of handling wood.
+Recycling centers typically take household items such as plastics, mixed papers, etc. Once the garbage is picked from home, it is taken to the sorting center, where materials are separated from each other.

 Is Wood Recyclable or Garbage?